242617/blockchain.com-bruteforce/README.md

     -resume={resume_from}
 ```

-### List mode
+### Test mode

-This mode is to list all combinations for testing your password mask. `username` is unnecessary in this case.
+This mode is to test all combinations for testing your password mask. `username` is unnecessary in this case.
 ```
 ./bruteforce \
     -password="{password_mask}" \
     -resume={resume_from}  \
-    -list
+    -test
 ```